usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/testing.md

   1. Enter the following into the "Goals:" text box:

       ```
-      clean compile test-compile test
+      clean test
       ```

-      The `clean` goal removes all previously-compiled class files.
-The `compile` goal compiles all of the main source code in the `main` directory and the `test-compile` goal compiles all of the test source code in the `test` directory of the `project-tests` repository.
-Finally, the `test` goal runs the JUnit tests found in the `test` directory.
+      This combination will remove all previously-compiled class files, re-compile the main code and test code, and run the JUnit tests.

   1. Next to the "Parameter Name" list, click the "Add..." button to add a parameter.
 Enter `test` for the "Name:" text box and `Project#Test*` for the "Value:" textbox, where `#` is the project number.
 For example, enter `Project1Test*` for Project 1.
 Click the "OK" button when done.

   1. [OPTIONAL] Click the "Add..." button to add another parameter.
-Enter `excludedGroups` and `none() | !verify` for the name and value.
-This tells Maven to run all tests except those without tags, or those that don't have the `verify` tag.
-Or, in other words, it only runs the tests tagged with `verify`, which finishes much faster than running all of the tests. *This can be skipped if you want to run all of the tests regardless.*
+Enter `groups` and `test#` for the name and value, where `#` is the project (e.g. `test1`).
+This tells Maven to run just the tests that Github Actions focuses on for this project. *This can be skipped if you want to run all of the tests regardless.*

   1. [OPTIONAL] Click the "Add..." button to add another parameter.
-Enter `compileOptionXlint` and `-Xlint:all,-processing` (with no spaces) for the name and value.
-This will tell Maven to check for all warnings (except annotation processing). *This is only required if you are going to enable the next option to fail when warnings are detected.*

-  1. [OPTIONAL] Click the "Add..." button to add another parameter.
 Enter `compileOptionFail` and `true` for the name and value.
 This tells Maven to fail if any compile warning are detected.
-If there are warnings, it will report those warnings and exit (it will not run the tests). *This is not required to earn functionality credit, but will be required to sign up for a code review.*
+If there are warnings, it will report those warnings and exit (it will not run the tests). *This is not required to earn project test credit, but will be required to sign up for a code review.*

-  1. Ignore the red `SLF4J:` output at the beginning.
-Look for output similar to:

-      ```
-      [INFO] Running Project1Test$A_OutputTest

-      Running: actual/index-text.json...
-      Elapsed: 3.085000 seconds
-      [INFO] Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 3.336 s - in Project1Test$A_OutputTest
-      ```

-      Make sure you always see `Failures: 0`.
-Otherwise, scroll up in the console output to see which tests failed.

-If you want you can download the [`Driver (Maven).launch` configuration file](https://gist.github.com/sjengle/6447c6ee8953fb1cdbd429249495d28c) and then go to the "Import" dialog window, open the "Run/Debug" section, and select "Launch Configurations" to import it into Eclipse.

 </div>
 </details>